NicolasTrutet/omdb-ios-app/README.md

 # OMDB iOS App

-This application allow a user to look for movie informations where data are fetched from omdbapi.com.
+This application allow a user to look for movie informations which data are fetched from omdbapi.com.
 It is built in objective-C and does not use any third part library or framework.

 <div style="display=inline-block">